Disclaimer and Scam Information

 - Never agree to a background check unless you have met employer in person, and do not provide your personal information over email or phone.

 - Never apply to a position that is emailed to you unsolicited.

 - Research the employer.
 Check their website and call the number listed on the job posting.
 Scammers will often use a legitimate business as a cover, so don't be afraid to contact the business and inquire about the posting.

 - Meet face to face with potential employers.
 Be sure to choose a public place for your meeting, tell someone where you are going and bring your cell phone with you just in case.

 - Be skeptical.
 If a job offers a lot of money for very little work, it is likely a scam.
 If a job seems too good to be true, it probably is.

 What To Do If You Believe You've Been Scammed:

 - Stop all contact with the scammer immediately.

-- Contact Detective Martin Toetz with UCCS Public Safety immediately at email@example.com and provide him with all correspondence.
+- Contact Cpl Detective Mike Schaller with UCCS Police immediately at email@example.com with all correspondence.

 - If the scam happened via an email you received, attach that email and send it to firstname.lastname@example.org to ensure that the email address who contacted you is blocked.